mysociety/fixmystreet/docs/install/manual-install.md

 <pre><code>C_INCLUDE_PATH=/opt/local/include LIBRARY_PATH=/opt/local/lib bin/install_perl_modules</code></pre>
 -->
 <p>It is possible you may need to install some source packages to allow some of
-the included modules to be built, including expat (libexpat1-dev), postgresql (postgresql-server-dev-8.4), or the GMP math library (libgmp3-dev).</p>
+the included modules to be built, including expat (libexpat1-dev), postgresql, or the GMP math library (libgmp3-dev).</p>
 </div>

 As well as installing dependencies, this script compiles our CSS (using